-Strength through Diversification: Root and Grow Burgeoning Clusters so People Have More Job and Career Advancement Choices, and Economy is More Resilient to External Effects like Recession.
+Strength through Diversification: Root and Grow Burgeoning Clusters, so People Have More Job and Career Advancement Choices, and the Economy is More Resilient to External Effects like Recession.

-- At least 60% (TBD) of GRT/GDP from industries other than tourism, traditional arts, film, government, and real estate.
-Grow overall economy so that current core industries do not shrink.
+- At least 60% (TBD) of GRT/GDP is from industries other than tourism, traditional arts, film, government, and real estate.
+Grow the overall economy so that current core industries do not shrink.

 - Current 3 burgeoning cluster targets:

-- Food Sector – Greatest opportunity for regional and statewide systemic collaboration.
+- Food Sector – The greatest opportunity for regional and statewide systemic collaboration.

 - Film & Emerging Media – 2x or 3x Growth by 12/2022.
 We partner with and rely on Film Office to drive this.

 - Healthcare – Continue to grow.
 Lots of workforce development opportunities.

 - The Arts – Stabilize the traditional fine and folk art sector.